 A deferred payment agreement allows you to use the value of your home to pay for care in a residential or nursing care home or extra care housing.

-The arrangement may help you if you either:
+The arrangement may help you if you:

 We usually consider applications for a deferred payment agreement if you have: